SkylineCommunications/dataminer-docs/connector-help/connector_help/TDC CPE Manager.md

 The offload files will always contain the primary key of the tables and a column with the **OLT Name** linked to each entry.

-The files will be separated per OLT, inside the **Offload CMC Directory** and **Offload AMP Directory**.This means that each file will only contain the entries of a table related to a single OLT.
+The files will be separated per OLT, inside the **Offload CMC Directory** and **Offload AMP Directory**.
+This means that each file will only contain the entries of a table related to a single OLT.

 ## Usage